 GradDipCS 6 credits

-MA Theo Studies 30 credits
+MA Christian Studies 21 credits

+30 credits

 MALTS 6 credits

 MDiv 45 credits

 ThM 0 credits

 Note:

 1. Transfer Credits: A minimum grade of B (or a Pass in a Pass/Fail course) is required for courses to be considered for transfer.